SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/name_formats.md

 * All the words are squished together
 * All characters are either 0 to 9 or a to z ([alphanumeric](#alphanumeric))

+Each Project has to have a unique name, different from all other Project names.

 ## Definitions